This Discussion channel is currently closed.

 Default_avatar

-Kevin Masrud over 8 years ago
+Kevin Masrud almost 9 years ago

 Energy prices are crashing through the floor (Natural gas at $2.12 - down from over $5 two years ago; WTI Crude at $28.94 - down from over $100 two years ago; coal at $43.37 - down from over $60 two years ago) yet Excel Energy wants to increase rates?
 Something is not right with this picture.
 Could it be they see an opportunity to take advantage of their monopoly?
 Seems like a rate DECREASE would be more appropriate.